Ahead Of 2020, Microsoft Unveils Tool To Allow Voters To Track Their Ballots

 But that deployment will be only as broad as tight state and local government budgets allow.

-"This will help voters track their votes; it's going to build in this audibility that's sort of the Holy Grail," Hall said.
+"This will help voters track their votes; it's going to build in this audibility that's sort of the holy grail," Hall said.
 "But it's not going to reach the smaller jurisdictions that don't have the money to upgrade or have older equipment."